EIS-Bonn/Squerall/README.md

 ```
 ...you find a *sparkall_01.jar* file.

+- Sparkall uses Spark as query engine.
+Therefore Spark has to be installed.
+Download Spark from the [official website](https://spark.apache.org/downloads.html).
+Then configure a standalone cluster using the [official documentation page](https://spark.apache.org/docs/2.2.0/spark-standalone.html).

 - Now you can run Sparkall using `spark-submit` giving in args three files ---built using [Sparkall-GUI](https://github.com/EIS-Bonn/sparkall-gui) (see below).
 The command line looks like:
 `/bin/spark-submit --class [Main classpath] --master [master URI] --executor-memory [memory reserved to the app] sparkall_01.jar [query file] [mappings file] [config file] [master URI]`